-- BIO 6603.
+- BIO 6601.
+Laboratory for Environmental Systems Analysis Laboratory three hours per week.
+To be taken concurrently with BIO 6603.
+Special course fees may apply. - BIO 6603.
 Environmental Systems Analysis Environmental problem-solving utilizing systems modeling and applied statistical analysis.
 Use of the microcomputer as an analytical tool will be emphasized.
 Prerequisites: one semester of calculus, one semester of statistics, BIO 4633,5633, or permission of professor.
 Lecture three hours per week. - BIO 6621.
 Laboratory for Case Studies in Ecosystem Management Field and laboratory experiences in evaluation of ecological, economic and sociological aspects of management of water, soil, and air resources.
 Course will emphasize data collection, analysis and reporting.
 Prerequisites: BIO 3023 or 4373,5633 and 6603 or permission of professor.
 Laboratory three hours per week.
 Special course fees may apply. - BIO 6633.
 Population Community Ecology An overview of principles, applications, and modeling of population and community ecology. - BIO 6623.
 Case Studies in Ecosystem Management Evaluation of ecological, economic and sociological aspects of management of water, soil and air resources.
 Content will vary based on current topics of importance in the field of environmental science.
 Prerequisites: BIO 3023 or 4373, 5633 and 6603 or permission of professor.
 Lecture three hours per week. - BIO 6653.
 Aquatic Ecotoxicology A study of the effects of contaminants in water, their accumulation in the biota, and the functional response of populations to specific contaminants.
 Lecture three hours per week.
-Prerequisites: BIO 5603, or BIO 6301, or permission of professor. - BIO 680V.
-Independent Study - BIO 7161.
+Prerequisites: BIO 5603, or BIO 6301, or permission of professor. - BIO 6684.
+Biological Data Analyses Use of statistical tests and models (regression, ANOVA, generalized linear models, and mixed-effect models, PCA) to analyze ecological/ biological data.
+Applications using a free statistical program.
+Prerequisite: Applied Statistics or equivalent. - BIO 680V.
+Independent Study - BIO 6903.
+Animal Ecophysiology An examination of animal physiology in an ecological context.
+Emphasis will be placed on wild vertebrate populations.
+Topics may include stress, reproduction, osmoregulation, ecoimmunology, and metabolic processes. - BIO 7161.
 Responsible Conduct in Research A one credit hour course providing training on ethical behavior in sciences.